 This blog is part of a series, which includes recommendations for a robust and comprehensive collection strategy.
-These blogs serve as a guide to help lenders protect their organization and mitigate losses by preparing for a downturn in advance.
+These blogs serve as a guide to help lenders protect their organization and mitigate losses.
 Read part one and part two of the series.

 In our last article, we discussed early delinquency strategies, and how lenders can segment high risk, low priority and high priority accounts.
 In early delinquency, the goal is to identify customers at risk of default, allocating resources effectively to engage and rehabilitate the customer.